 Kristi Crocker has been with DW since August of 2012 in different positions.
 She is currently the Executive Director and works with BerganKDV on the day-to-day finances.
-The director's duties include managing the budgeting and finance, board meeting preparation, title grants, special education, reports due to MDE and the authorizer; HR management and personnel issues; parent involvement; facilities construction, improvement and maintenance; insurance; instruction and academic management; student support; testing; professional development for teachers; observation and evaluation of teachers; coordinating with Montessori coach to observe and coach teachers; creating the agendas for, conducting, and participating in weekly staff meetings; teacher development for accountability (aligning the curriculum to the Common Core Standards) and analyzing student achievement data as examples; managing student behavior when sent out of the classroom; creating the board agendas and keeping minutes at each meeting, distributing board packets; preparing reports and gathers data regarding academics and assessments.
-Kristi has her Associates of Arts Degree and has been working towards her Bachelor's Degree in Business Administration with an emphasis in finance at Bemidji State University and will graduate in December of 2022.
+The director's duties include managing the budgeting and finance, board meeting preparation, title grants, special education, reports due to MDE and the authorizer; HR management and personnel issues; parent involvement; facilities construction, improvement and maintenance; insurance; instruction and academic management; student support; testing; professional development for teachers; overseeing observation and evaluation of teachers; creating the agendas for, conducting, and participating in weekly staff meetings; teacher development for accountability (aligning the curriculum to the Common Core Standards) and analyzing student achievement data as examples; managing student behavior when sent out of the classroom; creating the board agendas and keeping minutes at each meeting, distributing board packets; preparing reports and gathers data regarding academics and assessments.
+Kristi obtained her Bachelor's Degree in Business Administration with an emphasis in finance at Bemidji State University in December of 2022.
 Kristi has had much work experience with both managing and finances.
 Kristi additionally oversees the website; sends out RFPs for services; reports to MDE; and is the MARSS Coordinator.
+Kristi's main goals/area of focus for 2022-23 was finance and she obtained this through getting her Bachelor's Degree in Business Administration with a finance emphasis.
+Kristi's main goals/areas of focus for 2023/24 will be in providing more managerial support in our Social Emotional and Math programs as well as continued operational guidance and training.

-Kristi Crocker 2021-2022 Professional Development Plan
+Kristi Crocker 2022-2023 Professional Development Plan